 The Water Kingdom offers various slides and pools for kids and adults alike.

-Forget the Spa and Sauna’s, want to get all wet and pumped up, think no more, head straight to Esselworld / Water Kingdom.
+Forget the Spa and Sauna.
+Want to get all wet and pumped up?
+Think no more.
+Head straight to Esselworld / Water Kingdom.

 Ticket Price for Essel World and Water Kindom

 |Basic Package ( Adult & Child)Entry to park @ INR.90 and balance INR 200 redeemable at F&B outlets, Fab 5 merchandise stores, or rides in EsselWorld during the day of visit.||₹ 290|

 |Silver (Adult)Entry to the park and access to all Adult & Family rides||₹ 885|